 - December is the start of beach time in Australia.
 Check out the Sydney and Melbourne beaches.
 You may want to visit Jervis Bay with its Guinness Book-listed whitest-sand beaches.
-But be safe on Australian beaches, and be wary of the poisonous box jellyfish, including the deadly Irukandji jellyfish, along the north Queensland coast past Great Keppel Island.
+But be safe on Australian beaches, and be wary of the poisonous box jellyfish, including the extremely venomous Irukandji jellyfish, along the north Queensland coast past Great Keppel Island.

 - School holidays run from Christmas through the end of January, so the whole country is crowded with residents and tourists.
 Hotels can be book almost a year or more in advance, so plan for the best deals—or expect to pay a premium.
 Rental cars are also more expensive.